7OOTnegaTerces/iTipJarControl/README.md

 * Subclass of UIButton
 * Customize with your own button images, or button label
-* Will popup a view allowing the user to select the number of tips.
+* Will popup a view allowing the user to select the number of tips at Tier 1 pricing (99 cents)
 * Handles request with Apple Store process
 * UIStoryboard support
 * UIAccessibility support